ManagerOrganization/BlockyNavigation/README.md

 ========

  `#import "UINavigationController+BlockyNavigation.h"` wherever you need.
- Conform your UIViewController subclasses to the '<BlockyNavigation>' Protocol Implement the following methods:
+ Conform your UIViewController subclasses to the `<BlockyNavigation>` Protocol Implement the following methods: